iremmkarahan/selenium-price-comparison-testng/README.md

 ⸻

 📌 Notes
-	•	The project is designed for easy expansion—add more websites by simply creating additional configurations.
+	•	Designed for easy expansion — add more sites by creating additional configurations.
-	•	Price parsing includes basic cleanup but may need adjustment depending on currency format.
+	•	Price parsing may require small adjustments depending on website currency format.
-	•	Locators should be validated using browser DevTools.
+	•	Locators should always be confirmed using browser DevTools.

-⸻